bf4db/documents/Policies_And_Procedures.md

 - **Translators**: Translators are responsible for the translation of reports, appeals, posts, and anything else needed.
 Translators do not hold banning privileges.
 Translators report to the Administrators.

 Prior to onboarding new staff, regardless of position, an extensive and thorough background check is completed.
-New staff are also required to read and accept the terms of their position, including the confidentiality mentioned in the “Commitment to Data Privacy” section.
+New staff are also required to read and accept the terms of their position, including the confidentiality mentioned in the "Commitment to Data Privacy" section.

 Staff members work on a volunteer basis and receive no compensation for their services, monetary or otherwise.